-Everyone has their own definition of car camping.
-For most campers, car camping means loading all of your gear up in your car, driving to a designated campsite, and setting up camp next to your vehicle.
+Car camping means loading all of your gear up in your car, driving to a designated campsite, and setting up camp next to your vehicle.
 Most car campers sleep in a tent.
-There will be a flat clearing or tent pad where you can pitch your tent near your vehicle.
-You could sleep in a rooftop tent or even inside of your vehicle while car camping.
-For some campers, car camping might mean sleeping in a camper, van, or an RV.
+You could sleep in a rooftop tent or even inside your vehicle.

-When car camping, you’re not loading your gear into a backpack and hiking into camp.
-You drive right into your campsite.
+When car camping, you drive right into your campsite.
 For this reason, the weight and size of your camping gear don’t really matter.
 You are only limited by what your vehicle can carry.
 This allows you to bring bulky sporting goods, food and cooking gear, and luxury items.
-For example, while car camping you could pack a bicycle, kayak, barbecue, cooler full of food and drinks, chair, cot, two-burner stove, cast iron pan, pillow and blanket, air mattress, firewood, etc.

 Table of Contents